zupta/slate/source/includes/_track.md

 ####Fields Explanation:

-1. “service_id” is the service identifier for which you want to register the webhook.
+1. "service_id" is the service identifier for which you want to register the webhook.
 Right now, Clickpost provides webhook only for tracking service:
-  a.
-In case you want to receive webhooks for all status change, pass service_id = 2
+  1. In case you want to receive webhooks for all status change, pass service_id = 2
-  b.
-In case you want to receive webhooks for all status change, pass service_id = 15
+  2. In case you want to receive webhooks for selected status change, pass service_id = 15.
+Please inform your Clickpost POC to activate this service for you.

 2. “key”: API key provided to you
 3. “webhook_url” is the url on which data will be posted on your server